brian14708/wh-briefings/presidential-actions/2021-12/2021-12-15-executive-order-on-establishing-the-united-states-council-on-transnational-organized-crime.md

 modified_time: 2021-12-15 14:03:57-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/12/15/executive-order-on-establishing-the-united-states-council-on-transnational-organized-crime/
 published_time: 2021-12-15 14:03:56-05:00
-title: Executive Order on Establishing the United States Council on Transnational Organized Crime
+title: "Executive Order on Establishing the United\_States Council on Transnational\
+  \ Organized\_Crime"
 ---

 By the authority vested in me as President by the Constitution and the